CafeVariomeUoL/cv3-docs/Writerside/topics/deploying-frontend.md

 }
 ```

-The backend URL points to the backend intended to use it with this frontend.
-The redirect URL points to the `callback.html` file within the web app, while the silent redirect URL points to the `callback-silent.html` file.
-When using the frontend as desktop app instead of web app, these URLs can be anything, as long as the frontend, backend and KeyCloak are configured to match.
-It's still recommended to set them to a domain controlled by you, as there may be credential leak if the URL is pointing outside.
-The admin, discover and meta-discovery URL points to the position of three web applications.
-If using in desktop mode they are not used, so can be left unchanged.
+The backend URL specifies the backend server this frontend will interact with.
+The redirect URL should point to the ``callback.html`` file within the web app, while the silent redirect URL should point to ``callback-silent.html``.
+When running the frontend as a desktop application rather than a web app, these URLs can technically be set to any value—provided the frontend, backend, and Keycloak configurations all align.
+However, it's still recommended to use a domain under your control to avoid potential credential leakage if the URLs point elsewhere.
+The admin, discover, and meta-discovery URLs specify the locations of the three web applications.
+These are not used in desktop mode, so they can be left unchanged in that case.

-> Although the system uses the standard redirection flow of KeyCloak to authenticate a user, it mimics this flow in application mode.
-This is to minimise the effort one has to make to compile it for another platform, as different platforms handle redirection callback differently.
-It will make the GET and POST request to KeyCloak server behind the scene, mimicing the redirection flow, and get the authorisation code.
+> Although the system uses Keycloak’s standard redirection flow for user authentication, it emulates this flow in application mode.
+This approach reduces the effort required to compile the application across different platforms, as redirection callbacks are handled differently depending on the environment.
+Instead of performing an actual browser redirect, the application makes the necessary GET and POST requests to the Keycloak server behind the scenes, mimicking the redirection process to obtain the authorisation code.
 > {: .block-tip }

-The content of `callback.html` also needs to be changed if using on web and serving under a sub-path.
+If you're deploying the web app under a sub-path, you’ll also need to update the contents of `callback.html`.
 The line:

 ```javascript
 window.location.href = "/#/?code=" + code;